 WHITEBOARDS & ERASABLE SURFACES

-General Cleaning: Erasable markers, such as Rite-On markers, contain an ink that dries instantly and should be easily erased.
+General Cleaning: Erasable markers contain an ink that dries instantly and should be easily erased.
 After a period of use, a film or haze could develop on the surface of the board, which is the result of the ink residue that might not be completely removed when the board is erased.
 Even though the film exists, the marker colors remain vivid.
 By using Green Erase or a spray-on type of glass cleaner, the board may be given a thorough cleaning.
 Simply spray the surface and briskly rub with a clean microfiber cloth.
 Rinse with clear water.
 Avoid using caustic or abrasive type cleaners.
 Depending on the quality of your surface, you may also use soap and water, alcohol based cleaners, glass cleaners, non-abrasive ceramic stove stop cleaners, or non-abrasive bathroom cleaners on your whiteboard.
-MooreCo Porcelain Steel Markerboards can be cleaned with any of the items mentioned on this website.
-Matte surface whiteboards may require "wet erase" to full erase marks made on the surface.
+MooreCo porcelain steel markerboards can be cleaned with any of the items mentioned on this website.
+Matte surface whiteboards may require "wet erase" to fully erase marks made on the surface.
 Simply spray the surface with Green Erase and briskly rub with a clean microfiber cloth.
 Rinse with clear water.
 Avoid using caustic or abrasive type cleaners.

 Erasable Markers: The key to the erasability is good quality erasable marker, which dries quickly and a high-quality writing surface.
-MooreCo recommends using Rite-On markers.
 Dry erase markers should be kept tightly capped when not in use.
 With proper care, this marker will have a very long life and remain easily erasable.
 Do not use low odor or water-based markers.
-The Rite-On marker is designed to be used on an erasable markerboard.
-It should not be used on any other surface.
-Best-Rite can assume no responsibility for erasibility if other types of markers are used.
 Caution: As the ink will set after a period of time and may become very difficult if not impossible to erase, do not leave the marker ink on the board for several day before erasing.
 Erasing the board every day will help eliminate ghosting or hard-to-erase marks.
-If the ink is left on the board for several days, the soil mark cleaning procedures will remove the ink, or, the line may be re-inked with any color Rite-On marker, and then when erased the line should disappear - may require multiple applications.
+If the ink is left on the board for several days, the soil mark cleaning procedures will remove the ink, or, the line may be re-inked with any color marker, and then when erased the line should disappear—may require multiple applications.

 Removing accidental permanent marks on porcelain steel surfaces:

-- Draw over the entire permanent mark with a Rite-On or similar high-quality dry erase marker.
-Wait 5 seconds for the marker to dry completely, otherwise the mark may smear.
+- Draw over the entire permanent mark with a high-quality dry erase marker.
+Wait 5 seconds for the marker to dry completely; otherwise, the mark may smear.

 - Wipe both marks away with a lint free cloth or microfiber.